khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-overview.md

 ## Disclosure

 A [disclosure widget](/components/dropdown-disclosure) is a type of dropdown that includes a button that opens a panel of links or actions.
 Think _a user needs to do something or go somewhere_ when you consider a disclosure.
 A disclosure is more forgiving than a combobox semantically, since nearly any element can be a child of the expanded panel.
+It also includes an optional header to provide more context fort the panel content.

 ## Combobox